walterhiggins/WMPJS/book-outline.md

 In Java, if a method takes an Interface type as a parameter, it will also take any sub-types too.
 That's one of the nice features of Java and Object-Oriented programming.

 ##### Classes
 Classes are like Interfaces except they are *concrete* types.
 That is , they have methods which are not empty.
-A Java class is much like a module in Javascript, it is a way to package up a collection of related functions and variables into a single logical unit.
+A Java class is much like a module in JavaScript, it is a way to package up a collection of related functions and variables into a single logical unit.

 ##### Enums
 Enums are like Classes except they are usually just a collection of named properties.
 For example, the *org.bukkit.GameMode* enum has 3 possible values which correspond to the supported game modes in Minecraft: